KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 When exporting a model that uses UDIM, the add-on will automatically split the image into multiple images, one for each tile, and will update the material nodes to use the new images.
-Note that only Base Color Textures are supported by this feature.
+Note that only Base Color Textures & Normal textures are supported by this feature for now.
+All UDIM texture must use the same UV map.

 Exporting a Shadeless (Unlit) Material